yaseppochi/path-pep/pep-0NNN.rst

 Proposal
 ========

+..
+COMMENT I don't see a need to "allow" removal of provisional status.
+Just remove it.

 This proposal is split into two parts.
 One part is the proposal of a protocol for objects to declare and provide support for exposing a file system path representation.
 The other part is changes to Python's standard library to support the new protocol.
-These changes will also allow for the pathlib module to drop its provisional status.
+The second part also removes the "provisional" status from the pathlib module.

 Protocol